|

-Limerick to Kiev : waterways for tomorrow's Europe.
-The contents
+From Limerick to Kiev : waterways for Europe

-The visitor is invited to follow a boat on its imaginary voyage from Limerick
+The visitor is invited to follow a boat on its imaginary voyage from Limerick to Kiev, to discover the extraordinary potential of one of Europe's least-known resources: nearly 100 000 km of navigable canals, rivers and lakes.

 - Christian Carez (Belgium) : photographer